 17) Roast Chicken

 A roast chicken has old-school Sunday energy, and I mean that as a compliment.
-Stuff the cavity with lemon and garlic, salt the skin well, and roast until the thighs are done and the skin is properly bronzed.
-The pan drippings are basically liquid gold: use them on potatoes or bread.
-If you carve it at the table, you’ll look impressively competent even if you were sweating five minutes earlier.
+Fill the cavity with garlic and lemon, then generously season the skin with salt.
+Roast the chicken until the thighs are fully cooked and the skin is beautifully browned.
+Drippings from the pan can be used like liquid gold with potatoes or bread.
+You will look very capable if you are sweating five minutes ago and carving it at the table.

 18) Beef Short Ribs